 So now let’s dig into how to do bust adjustments.
 Remember that the goal of a bust adjustment is to add more fabric to the bust area WITHOUT changing the rest of the pattern lengths.

 Here’s a little video overview of some types of full bust adjustments, but for more details, make sure to keep reading.
+You can also watch the video below on YouTube here.

 We’ll start with a basic bodice with waist and bust darts.